dgarnitz/vectorflow/README.md

     'JobID': job_id
 }
 ```

+Right now this endpoint only supports uploading single files at a time, up to 25 MB due to timeout issues.
+Note that it may be deprecated.

 #### Embed Multiple Files At Once
 To submit multiple files for embedding, make a `POST` request to the `/jobs` endpoint.
 The payload is the same as for single file embedding except the way you attach multiple files is different: